Curriculum Learning: A Survey

-\textbf{Self-paced learning} (SPL) differs from the previous category in the way samples are evaluated.
-In SPL, the difficulty is measured during training, altering the order of samples in the process.
-In \cite{kumar2010self}, for instance, the likelihood of the prediction is used to rank the samples, while in~\cite{lee2011learning}, the \textit{objectness} of a detection is considered to define the training order.
+\textbf{Self-paced learning} (SPL) differs from the previous category in the way samples are being evaluated.
+More specifically, the main difference with respect to Vanilla CL is related to the order in which the samples are fed to the model.
+In SPL, such order is not known a priori, but computed with the respect to the model's own performance, and therefore, it may vary during training.
+Indeed, the difficulty is measured repeatedly during training, altering the order of samples in the process.
+In \citep{Kumar-NIPS-2010}, for instance, the likelihood of the prediction is used to rank the samples, while in \citep{lee2011learning}, the \textit{objectness} is considered to define the training order.

-\textbf{Balanced curriculum} is based on the intuition that, in addition to the traditional CL training criteria, samples have to be diverse enough while being proposed to the model.
-For example, Zhang et al.~\cite{zhang2015self} enforce diversity, forcing samples to be selected from different regions of images, while applying a CL approach based on co-saliency.
+\textbf{Balanced curriculum (BCL)} is based on the intuition that, in addition to the traditional CL training criteria, samples have to be diverse enough while being proposed to the model.
+This category introduces multiple ordering criteria.
+According to the difficulty criterion, the model is fed with easy samples first, and then, as the training progresses, harder samples are added.
+At the same time, the selection of samples has to be balanced under additional constraints, such as constraints that ensure diversity across image regions \citep{zhang2015self} or classes \citep{soviany2020curriculum}.

-\textbf{Self-paced curriculum learning} can be seen as the fusion of the first two categories, where pre-defined criteria and learning-based metrics are jointly used to define the training order of samples.
-This paradigm has been first presented by Jiang et al.~\cite{jiang2015self} and applied to matrix factorization and multimedia event detection.
-It has also been exploited in other tasks such as weakly supervised object segmentation in videos~\cite{zhang2017spftn} or person re-identification~\cite{ma2017self}, to name a few.
+\begin{sloppypar} \textbf{Self-paced curriculum learning (SPCL)}.
+In the introductory part of this section, we clearly stated that a possible overlap between categories is not only possible, but actually frequent.
+SPL and CL, however, in our opinion require a specific mention, since many works are drawing jointly from the two categories.
+To this end, we can specifically identify SPCL, a paradigm where predefined criteria and learning-based metrics are jointly used to define the training order of samples.
+This paradigm has been first presented by Jiang et al.~\citeyearpar{Jiang-AAAI-2015} and applied to matrix factorization and multimedia event detection.
+It has also been exploited in other tasks such as weakly-supervised object segmentation in videos \citep{zhang2017spftn} or person re-identification \citep{ma2017self}. \end{sloppypar}